esalas1/head-first-design-patterns/Notes and Exercises/Template Method Pattern.md

 manner that may not be clear or intuitive.
 - Dependency rot can make it difficult to clearly see how the system is designed.

+## Hooks
+Hooks allow subclasses to take the base classes' method and modify them bases on what is needed.

+Subclasses can utilize hooks to take advantage of a template's funtionality while tailoring some if it's methods to fullfill other responsibilities.